Restive Egypt workers pose economic, political threats

 Before the anti-Mubarak unrest erupted, the economy was heading for a growth rate of some 6 percent, the rate which analysts estimate Egypt, with 80 million people and youthful demographics, needs to generate enough new employment.

 Until Mubarak's ouster, foreign direct investment was a pillar of the economy.
-In the 2007-2008 financial year, FDI exceeded $13 billion.
+In the 2007-2008 financial year, FDI exceeded 8 billion pounds.
 It dropped to half that in the global financial crisis, but still was stronger than in many other emerging economies of similar size.
-Now money is flowing out; the central bank's reserves have dropped by about $12 billion since early this year to $24.01 billion in September.
+Now money is flowing out; the central bank's reserves have dropped by about 7 billion pounds since early this year to 15.55 billion pounds in September.

 Simon Williams, Middle East economist at HSBC, said some investors were looking to place long-term funds in Egypt.